Get a free, no obligation personal loan quote with rates as low as 6.99%

 A mortgage guarantor also guarantees the primary borrower’s payments will be made, no matter the circumstances.
 However, they don’t sign the mortgage, own any of the property or share the home’s title.
 While both parties will have their finances and credit inspected, most guarantors are there to help stronger applicants qualify for better mortgages or interest rates.

 This depends on your finances and the lender’s specifications.
-For instance, if you have a low income and credit score, your chances of qualifying with a prime lender like a bank are far less likely, because the approval requirements are tighter.
+For instance, if you have a low income and credit score, your chances of being a co-signer with a prime lender like a bank are far less likely, because the approval requirements are tighter.
 This is particularly true if you don’t have a solid job or your bad credit is due to missing payments in the past.

 Some lenders are more lenient than others.
 While many alternative mortgage companies accept clients with less-than-perfect credit scores or incomes, banks and credit unions generally won’t.
-That said, a mortgage is a huge amount of money to lend out, so the approval process is normally long, complicated and difficult, no matter where you apply.
+That said, a mortgage is a huge amount of money, so the approval process is normally long and detailed no matter where you apply.

-While some lenders will consider the fact that you have other assets to offer as collateral or high net worth, most are only looking at one thing; your ability to afford the primary borrower’s mortgage payments.
-So, the best way to qualify as a cosigner and help the home buyer secure a decent mortgage is to have:
+Lenders look at a variety of factors when approving mortgages, but one of the most important factor is your ability to afford the primary borrower’s mortgage payments.
+So, the best way to qualify as a co-signer and help the home buyer secure a decent mortgage is to have:

 • A good credit history and high credit score (at least 660 – 900)